vbagazhkov/estoty/README.md

 - Select the "AltTester CE" for your operating system.
 (MacOs / Win)
 - After downloading, install the "AltTester CE" on your computer and run it after installation.

 ⚠️ Important: Even Community Edition requires a license key.
 You need to request it from alttester.com or via support.
 Without it, AltTester Desktop will show “No current subscription”.
+After a short period of time (~up to 4 hours), you should receive an email confirming that your email has been added to the whitelist and you can re-register on the website to obtain a licensed key for the "AltTester CE".
+Enter the code you received in the activation line when you started the program.

 Development environment: